khengyeww/TypingGame-GUI/README.md

 4. Clear condition: Finish the last sentence after the total video duration is exceeded.
 5. After finishing, the result video will be replayed.

-The result video should be the same as shown during playing phase.
-(Play smoothly or stop at certain frame.
-But I failed to implement this part~)
+**PS:** The result video should be the same as shown during playing phase (play smoothly or stop at certain frame).
+This is to reflect player's typing skill (video playing smoothly means player has great typing skill and vice versa).
+But I failed to implement this part~

 ## Please Read
 The game is not completed and will not be completed but the main part is still playable.

 #### Unimplemented features:
-1. Intended final video playing feature
+1. Intended result video's playing feature (mentioned in **PS** above)
 2. Score ranking feature

 Playing in sizes other than mentioned above might provide bad experiences.